Ludmilahttps/BuzzQuizz/README.md

 # BuzzQuizz
-Esse projeto consiste na implementação de um sistema de Quizzes em HTML, CSS e JavaScript!
-Nesse sistema, fomos responsáveis por desenvolver tanto a experiência do Quiz em si, quanto as telas que permitem criar quizzes como back-end a API que fornecida pela bootcamp!
+This project consists of the implementation of a Quizzes system in HTML, CSS and JavaScript!
+In this system, we were responsible for developing both the Quiz experience itself and the screens that allow you to create quizzes.
+On the back-end we use the API provided by bootcamp!
 .
 This working with HTML, CSS and JavaScript.
 Try it out now at https://buzzquizz-lac.vercel.app/

 # About